Skip to main content

 Select the gateway instances to deploy this proxy to.
 You can click Skip for now to save the proxy without deploying it; it will exist in the Dashboard but will not serve traffic until you return and assign a gateway.
 Click Finish to save.
 The Dashboard displays “MCP proxy successfully created” and returns you to the proxy list.

 The wizard creates the proxy with bearer token authentication enabled and a listen path derived from the proxy name.
-For most deployments you’ll want to review the full definition to configure authentication details, add per-primitive middleware, or set up PRM for OAuth discovery.
-See Editing the full definition below.
+For most deployments you’ll want to open the MCP Designer to configure authentication, add per-primitive middleware, or set up OAuth discovery.
+See the Settings tab and Primitives tab below.

 The MCP Designer